-- View Rome’s Colosseum, where gladiators battled to the death in mortal combat, and be glad you live in the 21st century.
+- Stop for a photo outside of Rome’s Colosseum, where gladiators battled to the death in mortal combat, and be glad you live in the 21st century.

 - Switch from Italian to Greek as you make your way to Athens, the center of Greek mythology and home to The Acropolis, the remains of an ancient citadel built 2,500 years ago.

 - Update your watch to island time on the ferry to Santorini, famous for its white-washed and blue-domed buildings, volcanic landscapes, and picture-perfect sunsets that you can happily post with #nofilter.

 - Sit back and relax at your beachside hotel.
 (Seriously, this is all you have to do.)